-Ballymoney Borough Council provided a detailed map of each of the 1x1km2 area of concern.
-The areas include areas of significant coal burning in the Borough.
+Moyle District Council provided a detailed map of the $1x1km^2$ area of concern.
+The area includes an area of significant coal burning in the Borough.

 All maps in this document are reproduced from Ordnance Survey material with permission of Her Majesty's Stationery Office © Crown Copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.